 Main sources for open data (with some variance):

 Patient X is currently seeing four different doctors for a multitude of medical issues.
 Data from three of those doctors—a primary care physician, an endocrinologist and an ENT—are captured within the available open claims dataset.
 As long as the patient continues to see the same doctors (who use the same clearinghouses), open claims will capture the relevant data, regardless of their insurance provider.

 The fourth doctor Patient X is seeing—a cardiologist—uses a different clearinghouse than the three others.
 Because that clearinghouse is not included in the open claims dataset, the visit to this doctor may never be “seen” in the data.
-Gaps in a patient journey are common when using open claims data because it is often difficult to know what percentage of interactions are captured at all.
-Appending the journey with additional insights from other datasets such as lab and EMR data can help piece together a more comprehensive view.
+Gaps in a patient journey are common when using open claims data because it is often difficult to know what percentage of interactions are captured.
+Appending the journey with additional insights from other datasets, such as lab and EMR data, can help piece together a more comprehensive view.

 What are closed payer claims?

 Closed payer claims data is derived from the insurance provider (or payer) and captures nearly all events that occur during a patient’s enrollment period, including medical and pharmacy visits and transactions for both retail and specialty settings.
 This reveals a valuable look into the patient journey and connects patients’ diagnoses, actions and decisions along the way with minimal gaps.

 Closed payer claims coverage is available for nearly all interactions a patient has within the healthcare system.
 This includes ICD-10 codes, CPT codes, physician and specialty information, geographic information, as well as nearly all medical and pharmacy claims.
 Closed payer claims data includes commercial, Medicare and Medicaid plans with an average lag time of 90 days, typically much longer than that of open claims data.
 Overall, the information from insurance carriers offers a more comprehensive patient journey during their enrollment period.